rmmartins/AzureReadiness/README.md

 ### DevOps

+* [DevOps Resource Center](https://docs.microsoft.com/en-us/azure/devops/) -  Resources on learning DevOps practices, Git version control, Agile methods, how we work with DevOps at Microsoft, and how you can assess your own DevOps progression.
 * [VSTS Docs](https://docs.microsoft.com/en-us/vsts/index) - Everything that you've ever wanted to know about DevOps and VSTS
 * [Visual Studio - DevOps](https://www.visualstudio.com/devops/) - Your guide through the theory and implementation of DevOps
 * [Microsoft DevOps Blog](https://blogs.msdn.microsoft.com/devops/) - Microsoft DevOps Blog